Ginger Tea for Acid Reflux, Nausea and Ulcer Prevention

 Drinking warm ginger tea settles a sour tummy and is an effective natural treatment for occasional acid reflux, belly pain and indigestion.

-It’s worth looking at your diet and whether your stomach acidity is trying to tell you something about all those big greasy meals.
+It’s worth looking at your diet and whether your stomach acidity is trying to tell you something about the kind of meals you’re eating.

-Broad spectrum digestive enzymes, like this advanced, full-spectrum and vegetarian formula I take with any large or less than healthy meal, are also highly effective for preventing gastrointestinal distress in the first place.
+Broad spectrum digestive enzymes, like this doctor formulated one I take with any large or less than healthy meal, are also highly effective for preventing gastrointestinal distress in the first place.

 Take them when you first start eating a big meal so you don’t have to go through the pain of acid reflux or suffer with the bloating and gas that results from poor digestion.